LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

         entity.validate();
     }

-  As you can see, before validating the entity NavalPlan saves it and then checks that all validations run successfully.
+  As you can see, before validating the entity the application saves it and then checks that all validations run successfully.
 This could lead to some "strange" results while developing test.